hansyuan/cr-algs/README.md

 # Cruz Roja Ambulance Algorithms WI 18

-Now I get why we used the Python Notebook.
+- Now I get why we used the Python Notebook.
 Fortunately, I heard that the new Jupyter lab is out so maybe I will try to install it.

+- Using it now.
+I like it much better.

+- Also I'm finally sleeping a normal amount nowadays.

 To run, do `python3 sim.py`